BrightLocal/ApiDocs/source/includes/_cb.md

 remove-duplicates | String.
 Possible values 'N' or 'Y'.
 Default 'N'.
 Find and Remove Duplicate Listings aggregators | JSON Array.
 List of aggregators you require listings for.
 Possible values for USA are: ‘dataaxle’ ‘neustar’, ‘foursquare’, ‘gpsnetwork’ and ‘ypnetwork’.
 For CAN possible values are ‘dataaxle’, ‘foursquare’, ‘gpsnetwork’.
 For AUS possible values are ‘foursquare’, ‘gpsnetwork’ and ‘locafynetwork’.
-The only possible values for all other countries are ‘foursquare’, and ‘gpsnetwork’. notes | Provide instructions to our submissions team with specifics about how you'd like your campaign handled.
+The only possible values for all other countries are ‘foursquare’, and ‘gpsnetwork’. notes | Provide instructions to our submissions team with specifics about how you'd like your campaign handled. short_business_name | Short business name of max 60 characters is required for submission to some directories and data aggregators.

 ## Get Campaigns